-Similarly, the EPO can not authorize, during the procedure, the substitution of the language of the proceedings of one of its other official languages as a new language of the proceedings.
+Likewise, the EPO cannot authorize, during the procedure, the substitution of the language of the procedure for one of its other official languages as the new language of the procedure.
 Indeed, this possibility has been removed from the R3 (1) CBE73 in 1991 and can not be added by see Praetorian (point 4.5 of the reasons).

 Chapter 86.
 G1 / 09 - Pending Application and Divisional Application

-As you know, the R36 (1) EPC states that it is possible to "file a divisional application for any prior European patent application still pending ».
+As you know, the R36 (1) EPC provides that & #8217; it is possible to & #8220; file a divisional application relating to any previous European patent application still pending” .

-The question that arose was whether an application that has been rejected remains pending until the expiry of the appeal period, when no appeal has been lodged.
+THE question that arose was whether an application which was rejected remains pending until the expiry of the time limit for appeal, when no appeal has been lodged.
 Or before ?

-The meaning of "pending application" in the R36 (1) EPC relates to the procedural right of the plaintiff to bring an action: the division (point 3.2.3 of the reasons).
-Thus, substantial rights that the EPC confers on demand still exist when the application can be divided (point 3.2.4 of the reasons).
+Service of & #8220; application pending & #8221; in the R36 (1) EPC relates to the plaintiff's procedural right to take action: division (point 3.2.3 of the reasons).
+So the substantial rights that the EPC confers on demand still exist when the application can be divided (point 3.2.4 of the reasons).

-Consequently, an application may be divided, even if the application is rejected, but until the expiry of the appeal period (point 4.2.4 of the reasons) even if no remedy is formed.
+Consequently, a request may be divided, even if it is rejected, but until #8217; until the expiry of the time limit for appeal (point 4.2.4 of the reasons) even if no appeal is lodged.

 The R140 EPC has:

-In decisions of the European Patent Office, only errors of expression, transcription and obvious mistakes can be rectified.
+In decisions of the European Patent Office, only mistakes in expression, transcription and obvious errors can be rectified.

-In this case, an applicant could rely on the R140 EPC to correct the text of a patent (for example, in opposition proceedings).
-The articulation with the pending procedure (ex parte vs. inter partes), inter alia, put questions to the Board of Appeal.
+In the present case, an applicant could invoke the R140 EPC in order to correct the text issued from & #8217; a patent (for example, in opposition proceedings).
+L & #8217; articulation with the pending proceedings (ex parte vs. inter partes), inter alia, put questions to the Board of Appeal.

-In any case, from the date of issue, a European patent no longer falls within the competence of the EPO (point 6 of the reasons).
+In any event, from the date of grant, a European patent no longer falls within the competence of the EPO (point 6 of the reasons).

 Chapter 88.
 G2 / 10 - Disclaimer and A123 (2)

-In the view of the Grand Chamber, although the subject of disclaimers was extensively discussed in decision G1 / 03 (point 3.9 of the grounds), this decision does not address the problem of the present question: that of a disclaimer which nevertheless aims at an embodiment (or more generally, an object) described.
+In the opinion of the Grand Chamber, although the subject of disclaimers was widely discussed in decision G1 / 03 (point 3.9 of the reasons), this decision does not address the issue of this question: that of 1 disclaimer which however aims at an embodiment (or more generally, an object) described.

-In any event, decision G1 / 03 never stated that the introduction of a disclaimer never changed the technical content of the application (point 4.4.2 of the reasons).
+In any event, decision G1 / 03 never stated that the introduction of a disclaimer never changed the technical content of the request (point 4.4.2 of the reasons).

-For example, if the introduction of a disclaimer actually causes selection within an interval of an unwritten subinterval, it is likely that this disclaimer should not be allowed (reason 4.5.4)
+For example, if the introduction of a disclaimer effectively causes an unwritten sub-interval to be selected within an interval, it is likely that this disclaimer should not be authorized (point 4.5.4 of the reasons)

-To determine whether this is the case or not, it is necessary to proceed to a case by case assessment covering all technical aspects, taking into account:
+To determine whether this is the case or not, it is necessary to carry out a case by case assessment relating to all technical aspects, taking into account:

-- the nature and extent of disclosure in the application as filed,
+- the nature and extent of the disclosure in the application as filed,

-- the nature and extent of the excluded object,
+- of the nature and the extent of the excluded object,

-- as well as its relation to the object remaining in the claim as modified.
+- as well as its relation to the object remaining in the claim as amended.

-A priori, the fact that the excluded embodiment is disclosed in the description is irrelevant (point 4.5.5 of the reasons): indeed, the applicant can choose the embodiment he wants and he is not obliged to integrate them all.
+A priori, the fact that the excluded embodiment is disclosed in the description is immaterial (point 4.5.5 of the reasons): indeed, the applicant can choose the embodiment that he wishes and he is not obliged to integrate them all.